We often get asked, “what is the best way to get to Malapascua?”

 The V-hire vans are air conditioned mini-vans, and unlike Ceres Liner, make NO stops along the way to pick up passengers.
 Look for the white vans parked at the SM City Bus Terminal.
 For this option the trip is much shorter, ranging from 3-4 hours and costs around Php180 per person.
 The disadvantage of V-hire is that departure time is unpredictable and you may have to wait up to an hour at North Bus Terminal before the van was full enough to depart.
 Another disadvantage is that the driver will cram every last person onto the van, so if you are one of the last ones to board you will be squeezed into the back row where you will be sitting skin-to-skin with your neighbours and where AC will hardly reach.
-The tip is to try to grab a seat in the first row or even the front seat, where you are closest to the air con vent and there is most leg space!.
+The trick is to try to grab a seat in the first row or even the front seat, where you are closest to the air con vent and there is most leg space!.
 Driver speed/quality also varies greatly, and sometimes is not for the faint of heart!